chenyilun95/DSGN2/README.md

     --ckpt_id 60
 ```

-The evaluation results can be found in the model folder.
+The evaluation results can be found in the outputing model folder.

 ### Performance and Model Zoo